 What foods can help fight hot flashes?

-There are several foods that may help fight hot flashes, including soy, flaxseed, and whole grains.
-Soy contains compounds called isoflavones, which are similar to estrogen and may help reduce hot flashes.
+Several foods may help fight hot flashes, including soy, flaxseed, and whole grains.
+Soy contains compounds called isoflavones, which are similar to estrogen, and may help reduce hot flashes.
 Flaxseed contains lignans, which may also help reduce hot flashes.
 Whole grains are a good source of fiber, which can help regulate hormones and reduce hot flashes.
 It’s important to talk to your doctor before making any significant changes to your diet.